-Which backend should I use?
+3.3 Which backend should I use?

-The top-level transform routines, such as dtcwt.Transform2d, will automatically use the NumPy backend.
+The top-level transform routines, such as :py:class'dtcwt.Transform2d', will automatically use the NumPy backend.
 If you are not primarily focussed on speed, this is the correct choice since the NumPy backend has the fullest feature support, is the best tested and behaves correctly given single- and double-precision input.

-If you care about speed and need only single-precision calculations, the OpenCL or Tensorflow backends can provide significant speed-up.
-On the author's system, the 2D transform sees around a times 10 speed improvement for the OpenCL backend, and a 8-10 times speed up for the Tensorflow backend.
+If you care about speed and need only single-precision calculations, the OpenCL backend can provide significant speed-up.
+On the author's system, the 2D transform sees around a times 10 speed improvement.

-Using a backend
+3.4 Using a backend

-The NumPy, OpenCL and Tensorflow backends live in the dtcwt.numpy, dtcwt.opencl, and dtcwt.tf modules respectively.
-All provide implementations of some subset of the DTCWT library functionality.
+The NumPy and OpenCL backends live in the dtcwt.numpy and dtcwt.opencl modules respectively.
+Both provide implementations of some subset of the DTCWT library functionality.

-Access to the 2D transform is via a dtcwt.
-Transform2d instance.
+Access to the 2D transform is via a dtcwt.Transform2d instance.
 For example, to compute the 2D DT-CWT of the 2D real array in X: